Trivia questions about California

 The Coachella Valley Music and Arts Festival is like the ultimate camp talent show!
 Held annually in Indio, California, it features music performances, art installations, and fashion – slightly more elaborate than your camp’s closing ceremony, but with the same community spirit!

-14. What California city shares its name with a popular campfire treat?
+What California city shares its name with a campfire treat?

 Answer: None!
 (Trick question)

-15. After learning camp cheers, what California sports team has won the most NBA championships?
+15. After learning camp cheers, which California sports team has won the most NBA championships?

 Answer: Los Angeles Lakers